Stanko/cca/website/content/about/index.md

 image = "/img/about/a-lab.jpg"
 +++

-Creative Coding Amsterdam was founded in 2015 ago by Sabrina and Saskia and has since seen its organizing members change over time.
+Creative Coding Amsterdam was founded in 2015 by Sabrina and Saskia and has since seen its organizing members change over time.
 Since February 2024, [David](https://d17e.dev/), [Sinan](https://wiredpieces.com/), and [Stanko](https://muffinman.io/) have taken on the organizer role to breathe some well-deserved new life into the community.
 Since then, we have held monthly events in varying formats.

 ![CCA meetup at Miro](/img/about/miro.jpg)